Art in Place

 She has lived and worked in Bonner since 2011, and has found an extraordinary community in the region.
 Herself a migrant from South Africa, Antoinette now has a network of friends hailing from Australia, Sri Lanka, India, South Africa, the USA, Iran, Austria and China.

-For Art in Place, Antoinette will draw on this local network to create a series of photographic portraits and stories which reflect and celebrate the diversity of the Gungahlin community.
+For Art in Place, Antoinette drew on this local network to create a series of photographic portraits and stories which reflect and celebrate the diversity of the Gungahlin community.

 Hayden Starr has an education in Digital Media and his initial practice of video art became a gateway to more physical, dynamic art forms that play with material relationships, and facilitate spatial and temporal experiences.